 And then… The wind began to pick up.
 The trees were rocking and swaying, and the jumbo screens projecting the concert were too.
 Then the lightening stopped looking like heat lightening and more like something dangerous.
 People began skittering away, grabbing their blankets and bags.
 The lady next to us showed us the impending severe storm cell creeping up on us with her phone, and we made a dash for Jim and Josh.
 They were ready to hold down the fort come hail or high water.

-As Black Balloon was echoing across the gardens, the storm was all around and the rain began flooding down on us unmercifully.
+was echoing across the gardens, the storm was all around and the rain began flooding down on us unmercifully.
 I pulled Ben down for a quick kiss, and in the thundering chaos of people and mud we all grabbed everything we could, laughing and slipping and sliding and hobbling all the way to the car.
 We were soaked to the bone.
 And it was perfect.